NathanKr/my-use-action-state-hook-playground/README.md

 <li>if your server action fail and return an error inside data - you have two options
 <ul>
 <li>handle it as data in the ui (in this case data is not only good)</li>
-<li>create a wrapper around your server action and throw exceptions in case of error (in this case data is kept strickly good)</li>
+<li>create a wrapper around your server action and throw exceptions in case of error (in this case data is kept strictly good)</li>
 </ul>
 </li>
 </ul>